African-American history of Nebraska: Early Black residents

 After the Nebraska Territory was established, enslaved people were brought during the slave trade.

 The first free black person to live in Nebraska was Sally Bayne, who moved to Omaha in 1854.
 A clause in the original proposed Nebraska State Constitution from 1854 limited voting rights in the state to "free white males", which kept Nebraska from entering the Union for almost a year.
 In the 1860s, the U.S. Census showed 81 "Negroes" in Nebraska, ten of whom were accounted for as slaves.
 At that time, the majority of the population lived in Omaha and Nebraska City.

 Some of the earliest African-American residents of Nebraska may have arrived by the Underground Railroad via a small log cabin outside of Nebraska City built by Allen Mayhew in 1855.
 There are several documented reports of activity on the Nebraska Underground Railroad.

 There were settlements, including villages, towns and neighborhoods created by African Americans across the state.
 The earliest Black settlements in Nebraska were neighborhood in Omaha, Nebraska City, Brownville, and Auburn.
 Later, the cities of Valentine, Grand Island, North Platte, Beatrice, and Alliance all had numbers of Black people living there.

+The Black population in Grand Island existed in the city since at least the 1870s, with a Black neighborhood including churches, businesses, and more.
+It included people who worked as cowboys, maids, chauffeurs, and other servitude positions.
+There were also railroad porters and others.